 Treatment for bursitis is resting and immobilizing the affected area, applying ice to reduce swelling and taking nonsteroidal anti-inflammatory drugs (NSAIDs) to relieve pain and reduce inflammation.
 With simple self-care and home treatment, bursitis usually disappears within a week or two.

 Sometimes, a physical may recommend physical therapy or exercises to strengthen the muscles in the area. to relieve inflammation.
 This treatment generally brings immediate relief.

 Hot castor oil packs may help relieve pain.
 You can make these by dipping a piece of cheesecloth in warmed castor oil, covering it with plastic and covering it with a heating pad.
 Keep this covered for about two others.

 Can You Beat Bursitis?

 Bursitis will recur if you keep doing the activity that triggered the swelling of the bursae in the first place.
 If your bursitis is chronic you might want to check to see if the swelling is caused by a hidden infection, like Lyme Disease.
 There are also many tests that can determine whether or not your bursitis is triggered by an anti-inflammatory diseases

 For more information about how to cope with the pain and swelling of bursitis, deal with immuneodeficiencies that may cause joint inflammation or to book a consultation, visit the Pinewood Natural Healthcare Centre website that has a list of full services and products at www.pinewoodhealth.ca.
 You can also call our Toronto Office at (416)-656- 8100.
 We also have an office in Pickering, Ontario at (905)-427-0057.
-Send an email to email@example.com and we would be happy to answer any question that you have about our holistic health services which includes anti-aging IV weight loss, naturopathic testing, acupuncture, weight loss programs and many other common health conditions.
+Send an email to firstname.lastname@example.org and we would be happy to answer any question that you have about our holistic health services which includes naturopathic testing, acupuncture, weight loss programs and naturopathic treatments for other common health conditions.